 Faculty experts are available to answer specific questions and provide professional advice for individual situations.
 Fees may be charged for some consultation services.
 Call our office to speak to a faculty member or make an appointment.

 MU Extension has publications on agriculture, natural resources, lawn and garden, home and consumer life, nutrition and health, families, community and leadership development, business and careers, emergency management and other topics.
 Prices vary by publication.

 Small business development assistance: Transforming Missouri businesses

-MU Extension business specialists provide assistance to those wanting to start, maintain or expand a business through the Missouri Small Business Development Centers (MO SBDC), and via Missouri Procurement Technical Assistance Centers (MO PTAC), which guide firms interested in doing contract business with federal, state and local governments.
-MO SBDC specialized services include assistance with technology and product commercialization, international trade, market research and energy and environmental issues.
+MU Extension business specialists provide assistance to those wanting to start, maintain or expand a business through the Missouri Small Business Development Centers (SBDC) and to those interested in doing contract business with federal, state and local governments through the Missouri APEX Accelerator.
+SBDC specialized services include assistance with technology and product commercialization, international trade, market research, and energy and environmental issues.

 Basic soil testing analyzes nutrient content and fertility status.
 Results include fertilizer and lime recommendations.
 Additional tests are available for nutrient management plans, environmental issues, potting mixes, compost, manure and water usage.
 Each sample should contain about 1½ cups of dry soil from 6 to 7 inches deep.
 Consult the Soil and Plant Testing Laboratory website for specific instructions.
 Results are typically provided within two weeks.

 Additional testing services

 Other services include chemical analyses of foods, feeds, fertilizers and water.